faculty highfiving student

 Fourth Grade Teacher

 Kendra Kudrna holds a bachelor’s degree in Elementary Education from the University of North Dakota.
-She has five years of teaching experience, including 4th and 5th grades in Dickinson and West Fargo.
+This will be Mrs. Kudrna's 7th year of teaching, and her 4th year as a 4th grade teacher!

-Mrs. Kudrna was grateful to serve as a substitute teacher at Capstone in the 2023-24 school year.
-During that time, she was deeply encouraged by the intentional way the classical model cultivates lifelong learners and ignites curiosity in all that is true and beautiful.
-She believes God has placed it on her heart to return to the classroom full time and share her joy for learning with her students.
+Mrs. Kudrna feels deeply encouraged by the intentional way the classical model cultivates lifelong learners and ignites curiosity in all that is true and beautiful.
 Kendra strives to cultivate peace, humility, and goodness in her students so that they may carry those virtues with them outside of the classroom.
+"There are so many things that just feel right about Capstone, but most importantly that God is at the center of all we desire to do and are able to do."

 Kendra lives in West Fargo with her husband Mitch and their three boys.
 They love to hike, ski, and travel to the mountains to explore God’s beautiful creation together.
 In her free time, Kendra loves to read, organize, paint, and play sports with her family.
 She looks forward to building relationships and growing in her faith alongside colleagues, students, and their families.